 *Contributed by Elisa of World In Paris and Rai of A Rai of Light

 If you are visiting Paris at Christmas time, don’t miss the Tuileries Garden Christmas Market.
-This is one of the best Christmas markets in Paris and also one of the biggest – not to mention one of the best Christmas markets in Europe.
+This is one of the best Christmas markets in Paris and also one of the biggest.

 The Tuileries Garden Christmas Market usually opens around mid-November and closes its doors after the New Year’s celebrations.
 The best way to reach this market is by metro line 1, station Tuileries.

-One of the best Christmas markets in Europe is the one in Strasbourg.
-It’s the oldest and most famous Christmas market in France, dating back to 1570, giving the city the charming nickname of “the capital of Christmas.”
+Strasbourg is the oldest and most famous Christmas market in France, dating back to 1570, giving the city the charming nickname of “the capital of Christmas.”

 The Strasbourg Christmas Market starts in the last week of November and continues all the way until late December.
 It’s quite a magical atmosphere – the streets are decorated with Xmas lights and festive flower wreaths, and the neighboring shops go all with some pretty colorful and dramatic Christmas displays!